alexginzburg/resume/README.md

-Alexander Ginzburg alex@eightbits.com
+Alexander Ginzburg	alex@eightbits.com	646.397.0597

 Summary:
 Software development in the Unix environment.
+Obsessed with HA, simplicity, performance.
 Enjoy troubleshooting problems, learning new technologies.
-Latest aspirations: VOIP (Asterisk), openwrt, MQ (RabbitMQ, zeroMQ)
+Latest interests: Haskell, multicast, distributed file systems( free time project http://dprfs.eightbits.com ).

 Specialties:
-Linux, shell, qmail, djbdns, Oracle, C, Asterisk (IAX, SIP), openwrt, mail protocols, high availability
+Linux/FreeBSD, filesystems, python, perl, shell, qmail, djbdns, Oracle/MySQL, C, high availability, KISS

 Experience:

-Tablet Inc.
+Tablet., Inc. (www.tablethotels.com)
-Software Development Team Lead at Tablet Inc			  2011/07 - Present
+Software Development Tech Lead at Tablet Inc			  2011/07 - Present

+- Overall system design.
+Pushed for share nothing architecture.
+- API (OAuth, SOAP).
+Partner integration accepts inventory updates from channel managers and CRSs
+- Filesystem based queues for async processing
+- MySQL DB optimization
+- Research caching solution for the availability search service
+- RESTful API with JSON as a response payload
+- changing monolithic application into SOA
+- release and on-call duties
+- help with devops tasks.
+Review system changes

+Tablet., Inc. (www.tablethotels.com)
 Software Infrastructure Engineer at Tablet Inc			  2010/12 - 2011/08

-Helping to scale the application - in some case fork() is better than threading.
+- Unleashed the python web application from the threading hell (GIL).
+- Cleaned up the spawn-fcgi (https://github.com/alexginzburg/spawn-fcgi) to actually managed spawned processes.
+- Filesystem based queue for file distribution
+- Helped with the fork() implementation of the availability search service
+- Helped with migration to git.
+Wrote development workflow documentation.

 Proclivity Systems
 Software Infrastructure Team Lead at Proclivity Systems		  2010/02 - 2010/12

 Was brought into the company to spread the admiration for the simple processes.
-Helped developers to design programs following Unix philosophy – simple blocks when put together result in the complex architecture;
-don't over-engineer, take full advantage of the filesystem semantics – permissions, inodes, caching, etc.
+Helped developers to design programs following Unix philosophy – simple blocks when put together result in the complex architecture; don't over-engineer, take full advantage of the filesystem semantics – permissions, inodes, caching, etc.
 - Lead a team of developers responsible for the ETL processes.
 Enforced better handling of the ETL processes.
 The goal is to build a “self-healing”, idempotent system.
 - Coach people to respect machine resources.
 Java developers learned how Sun JVM handles virtual memory, memory mapped buffers, and garbage collection of the memory mapped buffers
 - Handling operational aspect of the data integration, scoring engine processing, and delivering to the client facing application.
 - Guide a developer on how to re-design a lookup service.
 Migrated from custom made hash format to memory mapped cdb files.
 Resulted in the improved performance, lower memory usage.
 - Designed and developed scheduling and dependency tracking framework.
 Migrated all data delivery and processing processes into the framework This increased visibility into the process flow, failures, and successes.
 - Trained people on proper SCM usage, migrated to git.

 Experian Cheetahmail
 Manager Of Technology at Experian Cheetahmail			  2005/11 - 2010/02

 Lead a team of developers with various technical skills.
 My team is responsible for architecture/development/installation of the mailer platform and Content Management System.
 Mailer platform, a core business component, consists of multiple parts: content compilation, content and user data distribution to satellite event hosts , mta, redirection, log collection, reporting integration (SLA <15 min).
 - Enforced a peer code reviews.
 The code has to be reviewed at least by one other person in the team or myself before it is ready for merge into a release candidate.
 - Developed package management for the components installed outside of the regular release process.
 Event hosts (mta, redirect, image) are outside of the global firewall and require different/smaller codebase installed.
 Worked closely with systems team to ensure security and stability of the event hosts.
 - Architect reliable, idempotent processes for data distribution, log collection, and reporting integration
 - External API framework.
 Reliable/Lightweight.
 To optimize authentication speed and minimize dependency on a central DB, authentication credentials are cached in the cdb format.
 - Took over the Message Bus implementation.
 Supervised the process of fixing existing codebase, code review the changes to ensure that application as a whole will remain stable.
 Designed a more stable MQ platform based on the RabbitMQ
 - Proposed use of a different revision control tool (git).
 Trained a team that was involved in a trial.
 At the end of the trial entire tech department converted to git which sped up patch acceptance/integration cycle.
-2 recommendations available upon request

 Software Engineer at CheetahMail, an Experian Company		  2004/06 - 2005/11

 - Improved benchmark reporting process.
 Designed new reporting UI that provides more configuration options.
 - Supported all aspects of client projects for a largest client at Cheetahmail.
 Worked with the client services and client tech team on the design specifications, implementation, and end-to-end testing.

 InfoDataNY
 Software Engineer at InfoDataNY					  2003/05 - 2004/06

 Customized mail server: Server designed to catch all incoming and outgoing messages in order to comply with SEC and NSDA rules.
 Stand-by server comes up online in case of the primary server's failure.
 All email messages, including attachments, parsed and stored in the Oracle database and recorded onto CD on demand.
-Software used: Qmail, Courier IMAP, Perl, Oracle Independent Security Server (INdSS) is a biometric solution that authenticates users via various methods: fingerprint, iris, face recognition, and palm geometry.
+Software used: Qmail, Courier IMAP, Perl, Oracle
+Independent Security Server (INdSS) is a biometric solution that authenticates users via various methods: fingerprint, iris, face recognition, and palm geometry.
 It acts as an identification gateway to any application capable of communication via HTTPS or HTTP protocols Designed/Developed new Java servlets and applets to work with new device(s), to add new functionality Developed client side dll (C++, winsock, OpenSSL) designed for integration with client server applications